 The purpose of this guide is to help anyone who has suffered a sunbed injury and is considering a legal claim for compensation.
 If you are looking for medical advice, please see the NHS website.

 Many people use tanning salons regularly and without injury.
-However, there are well known risks to using sun beds.
+However, there are well-known risks to using sun beds.
 Sun bed injuries may be immediately apparent, such as burning of the skin.
 However symptoms may take longer to reveal themselves - such as with skin cancer.

 If you have suffered an injury from a sun bed it may be possible to make an occupiers liability compensation claim.
-The claim would usually be made against the salon which provided the tanning service.
+Your claim would usually be made against the salon which provided the tanning service.

 Do I have a tanning sunbed injury claim?

 You should be eligible to make a tanning sunbed injury claim if your injury occurred: